 - Keep the company’s vision and goals in mind before formulating a hiring plan.

-- Work on avoiding the rater biases as they render even the best planned hiring processes null.
+- Work on avoiding the rater biases as they render even the best-planned hiring processes null.

 - Use an HRMIS– Human Resource Management Information System to manage the hiring process efficiently.

-Identifying all these gaps in the strategic recruitment and selection process in hrm is critical as strategic human resource management is all about formulating and following strategies to achieve organizational goals.
-It is imperative for the survival of organization that the strategic HR delivers these winning results and inducts competent employees.
+Identifying all these gaps in the recruitment and selection process in hrm is critical as strategic human resource management is all about formulating and following strategies to achieve organizational goals.
+It is imperative for the survival of an organization that the strategic HR delivers these winning results and inducts competent employees.